 The English department at Massey University identifies the following core elements of critical reading:

 - carefully considering and evaluating the reading

 - identifying the reading’s strengths and implications

-- looking at the ‘big picture’ and deciding how the reading fits into the greater academic and/or cultural and historical context
+- deciding how the reading fits into the greater academic and/or cultural and historical context

 Critical reading is important in college because you will be assigned readings in almost every class you take.
 You will also be asked, often, to find your own sources, read them, and use them in your papers.
 But it’s also important because even in our age of memes, TV, and podcasts, we still consume a very large amount of written material almost every day.